Highlights of Kindergarten:

 About Mrs. Fulton

 Mrs. Fulton earned a B.S. from UC Davis in Human Development with minors in Psychology and Communications and received her multiple subject teaching credential from Sonoma State University.
 She joined the St. Francis Solano teaching team in 2009 and believes it is her job to find each student’s unique interests and incorporate them into lessons so that each child can succeed and build upon pre-existing concepts.
-As on ongoing member of the California Kindergarten Association, Mrs. Fulton attends the California Kindergarten Conference each year to collaborate on and integrate the latest teaching developments.
+As an ongoing member of the California Kindergarten Association, Mrs. Fulton attends the California Kindergarten Conference each year to collaborate on and integrate the latest teaching developments.
 She strives to offer a safe and lively “hands on” approach to learning.
-Outside of school, you’ll find Mrs. Fulton with her husband Aaron and golden retriever (Roxy) exploring the North Coast, camping, hiking, playing sports, and cooking.
+Outside of school, you’ll find Mrs. Fulton with her husband Aaron and golden retrievers (Roxy and Zoey) exploring the North Coast, camping, hiking, playing sports, and cooking.

 Our biggest focus in Kindergarten is learning letter recognition (both upper and lower case) and letter sounds.
 Our students enjoy using the alpha-friend system for learning these concepts.
 For example when learning the sounds of the letter Aa, we depend on our friend Andy Apple to help us with our exploration of this letter sound.
 Kindergarten students also begin blending simple words that begin with a consonant, followed by a short vowel and end with a consonant; words such as cat, tan, sit, bug, and bed (just to name a few).
+Kinders learn to read, write and make sentences with sight words through the use of music and movement.
 We also focus a lot of our time on handwriting using both upper and lower case letters.
 Kinders enjoy reading and being read to many beautiful books, both classic and new releases.
-One of the greatest benefits to a full day Kindergarten is being able to use literature to accompany many lessons throughout the day.
+One of the greatest benefits to a full-day Kindergarten is being able to use literature to accompany many lessons throughout the day.
 Our motto is “books are our friends and we love spending time with them”.

 In Kindergarten we begin with the study of God’s love; how he is the loving creator of all things and we are all members of God’s family.
 A beautiful foundation that will grow as the student progresses in his/her religious life.